jbcodeforce/kafka-studies/docs/index.md

 ## This repository content

-Outside of my personal notes, some folders include running app:
+Outside of my personal notes, some folders include running Apps:

 * [python-kafka](https://github.com/jbcodeforce/kafka-studies/tree/master/python-kafka) for simple reusable code for event consumer and producer with python.
 * [Kafka Vertx starter code](https://github.com/jbcodeforce/kafka-studies/tree/master/kafka-java-vertx-starter-1.0.0) from the event streams team, within one app to test a deployed event stream deployment